 The first thing you need to do is check that there isn't a scheme already running in your area or nearby that might be able to expand.
-You can do this by speaking with the Safer Roads officers, the gatekeepers for speeding for the organisation.
-They can be emailed at email@example.com
+You can do this by speaking with a local Police Community Support Officer, or by emailing the SpeedWatch mailbox at firstname.lastname@example.org.

 If there is a scheme in your area or nearby, make contact and see how they can assist covering your area.
 You may need to help them recruit more volunteers or get extra funding.

 If you haven't got a scheme and want to set one up then you need to consider the following:

 - Who in your community is interested in tackling this problem?

 - Who in your local parish or town council will support the scheme?